Awards & Honors

 Dr. Steffen Tröger-Müller

-Dr. Steffen Tröger-Müller: in recognition of his dissertation entitled ?Truly Sustainable Imidazolium Ionics?.
-Dr. Tröger-Müller dealt with the development of sustainable energy storage systems as part of his dissertation.
-He succeeded in synthesizing imidazolium compounds from environmentally friendly starting materials and testing them for their applicability in membranes, for example.
-In doing so, Dr. Tröger-Müller not only with the scientific-technical facets of sustainability.
-Rather, it also includes the social dimension and builds a bridge from chemistry as a science to the great task of society as a whole, to bring our lifestyle in harmony with the planetary boundaries.
-Within the astonishingly short doctoral period of two and a half years, he has already published four articles in high-ranking journals as first author.
-The dissertation was carried out in the working group of Dr. Clemens Liedel at the Max Planck Institute for Colloids and Interfaces in Golm.
+Dr. Steffen Tröger-Müller: "In recognition of his dissertation entitled "Truly Sustainable Imidazolium Ionics."
+Dr. Tröger-Müller focused on the development of sustainable energy storage systems.
+He succeeded in synthesizing imidazolium compounds from environmentally friendly starting materials and testing their applicability, for example, in membranes.
+Dr. Tröger-Müller not only addressed the scientific and technical facets of sustainability.
+Rather, he also included the social dimension, building a bridge from chemistry as a science to the major societal task of bringing our lifestyle into harmony with planetary boundaries.
+Within the astonishingly short period of two and a half years of completing his doctorate, he has already published four articles in high-ranking journals as first author.
+The dissertation was working group in Dr. Clemens Liedel at the Max Planck Institute of Colloids and Interfaces in Golm."

-PhD Award Award for sustainable chemistry 2012ff
+PhD Award for sustainable chemistry 2012ff

 2020

-Dr. Kelechukwu N. Onwukamike, Karlsruhe / Bordeaux
+Dr. Kelechukwu N. Onwukamike, Karlsruhe/Bordeaux

 Dr. Steffen Tröger-Müller, Golm